sukhrobfullstackdev/dz_home_task/README.md

 This project can be deployed to Vercel:

-pnpm run build
+npm run build
-pnpm start
+npm start

 Sukhrobbek (Sam) - Software Engineer